playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 > **Tip:** You can pass as many groups as you like to the `form(...)` method (not just one).
 Just to be clear: These groups will then be validated all at once - *not* one after the other.

 For advanced usage a group of constraints can include another group.
-You can do that using [group inheritance](https://docs.jboss.org/hibernate/validator/5.4/reference/en-US/html_single/#section-group-inheritance).
+You can do that using [group inheritance](https://docs.jboss.org/hibernate/validator/6.0/reference/en-US/html_single/#section-group-inheritance).

 ### Defining the order of constraint groups

-You can validate groups [in sequences](https://docs.jboss.org/hibernate/validator/5.4/reference/en-US/html_single/#section-defining-group-sequences).
+You can validate groups [in sequences](https://docs.jboss.org/hibernate/validator/6.0/reference/en-US/html_single/#section-defining-group-sequences).
 This means groups will be validated one after another - but the next group will only be validated if the previous group was validated successfully before.
-(However right now it's not possible to determine the order of how constraints will be validated *within* a group itself - [this is part](https://hibernate.atlassian.net/browse/BVAL-248) of `JSR-380` - Bean Validation 2.0 - which is still [in draft](http://beanvalidation.org/proposals/BVAL-248/))
+(However right now it's not possible to determine the order of how constraints will be validated *within* a group itself - [this will be part](https://hibernate.atlassian.net/browse/BVAL-248) of a [future version of Bean Validation](http://beanvalidation.org/proposals/BVAL-248/))

 Based on the example above let's define a group sequence: